 After breakfast this morning, we’ll start our hiking adventure by boarding our coach for a short trip into the countryside.
 We have a variety of hikes available to us today, but one we might do is the Profitis Mountain hike.
 It starts in a quaint agricultural village located on the foothills of the mountain but also fairly close to the sea, then climbs upwards gradually on well maintained paths.
 Most of the hike is under the shade of ilex, pine, and some olive trees.
 This makes it a comfortable temperature to enjoy both the challenge and the surroundings.

 As you climb, you enjoy magnificent views of the Aegean Sea, the coastline of Turkey and some of the nearby islands.
 Even more experienced hikers will enjoy this unique hiking tour combining stunning views, exercise, fresh air and of course history.
-Once you arrive at the top, you get to enjoy the calm of a the pine forest as you admire the views.
+Once you arrive at the top, you get to enjoy the calm of the pine forest as you admire the views.

 Today's hike is rated EASY with a total distance of 4 miles, hiking time of 3-4 hours, an elevation gain of 1654 feet, and the same 1654 of elevation loss.
 The hike starts at an altitude of 794 feet and tops out at 2448 feet.
 You will probably add a couple more miles with the afternoon Rhodes Town walking tour, but no appreciable elevation gain or loss.

 Day 3 - Akramitis Mountain Hike